Cognitive Benefits of Chess: What Science Says

 Boosting emotional resilience through chess

 Chess trains you to sit with discomfort.
-You cannot walk away after a blunder in a tournament; rules keep you at the board.
-You must stabilize your position, manage the clock, and keep calculating even when losing.
+After a blunder in a tournament, rules keep you at the board.
+You must stabilize the position, manage the clock, and keep calculating even when losing.
+The emotional detachment guide describes the exact ACT-based drills that make this possible.

 Feedback is instant and neutral.
 Moving too fast from frustration usually overlooks better options.
 Panicking in time trouble turns a win into a loss.
 The board rewards composure, accurate threat checks, and steady time management regardless of mood.